-The purpose of this Operational Plan is to describe in detail the Quality Management System developed and implemented by PUG Services Corp.
-(PUG) for the operation of the drinking water system owned by the City of Peterborough.
+The purpose of this Operational Plan is to describe in detail the Quality Management System for the operation of the drinking water system owned by the City of Peterborough.
 The policy and procedures outlined in this Operational Plan are in accordance with the requirements of the Drinking Water Quality Management Standard (DWQMS).

 The Operational Plan covers all activities and employees associated with the operations and production of safe drinking water for the City of Peterborough.
 The system is limited to the Water Treatment Plant located at 1230 Water Street North, Peterborough, Ontario as well as the associated storage, pumping and distribution systems.
 The Operational Plan has been developed to meet the requirements of the DWQMS standard and as a requirement under the Ontario Water Licensing Program directed by The Safe Drinking Water Act.
-For the purpose of the DWQMS the Peterborough Utilities Commission has been designated as the Owner of the Municipal Drinking Water System.
-In order to simplify references each element of the DWQMS corresponds to the section number within this Operational Plan.
+To simplify references each element of the DWQMS corresponds to the section number within this Operational Plan.